SleepyyNet/hitbox-ChatBot/readme.md

 ###Commands

 - Variables: Varaiables can be used to include information in the command's messages.
-For example, using <em>"You have %p %pN"<em> as the command message will reply telling the user how many points they have.
+For example, using "You have %p %pN" as the command message will reply telling the user how many points they have.
     - %p: replaced with the current points for the user who exectured the command.
     - %pN: replaced with the name of the points defined in the points settings.
     - %pA replaced with the amount of points given after each interval.